The Anxiety-Busting Properties of Ritual

 We know all too well how this buzzing confusion can make us feel.
 But life’s uncertainty takes on a new meaning the moment we peer inside the inner workings of the brain.
-For all its myriad complex functions, it’s generally agreed upon in neuroscience research that the brain’s chief job is the following: to draw predictions about the future and to orient behavior in line with those predictions.
+For all its myriad complex functions, it’s generally agreed upon in neuroscience research that the brain’s chief job is the following — to draw predictions about the future, and to orient behavior in line with those predictions.

 The brain does so by gathering as much information as possible and then using the data as inputs into the predictor system.
 The problem is, the brain isn’t able to get all the information it needs to make accurate predictions.
 As a result, it experiences countless sources of uncertainty.
 When this happens, systems in the brain fire off warnings called “prediction error signals.”
 Of course, this is all going on behind the scenes.
-The real show, what really matters for us, is the feeling that these signals give way to the blooming, buzzing confusion of anxious uncertainty.
+The real show, and what really matters for us, is the feeling that these signals give way to the blooming, buzzing confusion of anxious uncertainty.

 A positive twist: The ritual shield

 Luckily, we humans have figured out ways to deal with this anxiety and to optimize our behavior.
 Over eons of adapted change, we’ve evolved a suite of behavioral and cognitive responses that help quell the inevitability of life's uncertainties.

 Rituals seem to be particularly good in this regard.
 Scholars have long known about the anxiolytic properties of rituals.
 They bring order and structure to a world that is inherently disordered and chaotic.
 Rituals are an effective shield that protect us from the onslaught of uncertain events.
 But how exactly does this work?
 What is the magic of rituals?
 The quick answer is less about magic and more about science.

 The science of ritual’s anxiety-busting properties